mseri/rails-purecss/README.md

  >
  > Pure is ridiculously tiny.
 The entire set of modules clocks in at 5.7KB minified and gzipped, without forgoing responsive styles, design, or ease of use.
 Crafted with mobile devices in mind, it was important to us to keep our file sizes small, and every line of CSS was carefully considered.
 If you decide to only use a subset of these modules, you'll save even more bytes.

-For the moment it is possible to use only the responsive library, but I will change this as soon as I learn how to properly make gems.
+For the moment it is possible to use only the responsive library, but I will change this as soon as I learn how to properly make better gems.

-In this alpha release (0.0.1alpha) I added FontAwesome.
+In this alpha release (0.0.1alpha3) I added FontAwesome.
 But given that purecss is compatible with the Bootstrap toolkit and rails-bootstrap provides FontAwesome, I plan to remove it in a subsequent update.

 ## TODO

 I liked the idea of the light and functional Pure CSS and I think it is worthwile to create a gem for it.
-My inspiration for the gem comes from the great [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails)
+I'd like to make something like [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) (and compatible with it)

 I'd like to add
 - Helpers for navigation bars, menus, forms, grids, ...